scsm-ua/kirtan-guide-en/songs/bhajahu-re-mana-shri-nanda-nandana.md

     śravaṇa, kīrtana, smaraṇa, vandana, pāda-sevana, dāsya re pūjana, sakhī-jana,   ātma-nivedana govinda-dāsa-abhilāṣa re

-It is the desire and great longing of Govinda dās to engage himself in the nine processes of bhakti, namely hearing the glories of Lord Hari and chanting those glo- ries, constantly remembering Him and offering prayers to Him, serving the Lord’s lotus feet, serving the Supreme
+It is the desire and great longing of Govinda dās to engage himself in the nine processes of bhakti, namely hearing the glories of Lord Hari and chanting those glories, constantly remembering Him and offering prayers to Him, serving the Lord’s lotus feet, serving the Supreme
-170   Lord as a servant, worshipping Him with flowers and incense and so forth, serving Him as a friend, and completely offering the Lord one’s very self.
+Lord as a servant, worshipping Him with flowers and incense and so forth, serving Him as a friend, and completely offering the Lord one’s very self.